GRVYDEV/S.A.T.U.R.D.A.Y/README.md

 #### STT (Speech-to-Text)

-STT tools are the ears of the system and perform Speech-to-Text inference on incoming audio
+STT tools are the ears of the system and perform Speech-to-Text inference on incoming audio.

 #### TTT (Text-to-Text)